Seiya Suzuki Player Props: Cubs vs. Marlins

 Seiya Suzuki At The Plate

-- Suzuki has driven in a run in eight games this year (40.0%), including one multiple-RBI game.
+- In eight games this year, Suzuki has picked up an RBI, with more than one RBI once.

-- He has scored in eight of 20 games so far this season.
+- He has scored in eight games this season (38.1%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.